State-of-Charge Aware EV Charging: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work, we show that state-of-charge information for EV batteries are valuable for designing charging station algorithms in terms of maximizing energy usage and satisfying more charging session requests.
-By explicitly considering the time-varying constraints on EV peak charging rate with respect to SOC, we design EV charging controller to better allocate limited charging power particularly during peak hours.
+In this work, we show that state-of-charge information for EV batteries are valuable for designing charging station algorithms in terms of maximizing energy usage and meeting more charging session requests.
+By explicitly considering the EV peak charging rates with respect to SOC as time-varying constraints, we design an EV charging controller to better allocate limited charging power particularly during peak hours.
 This calls for a more accurate modeling of the battery characteristics especially the peak charging rate given different SOC values.
-In the future work, we will investigate the predictive model for the future demand, and analyze how to harness flexibility as grid resources via smart charging interfaces.
+In the future work, we will investigate the predictive model for the future uncertain charging demand, and also analyze how to harness flexibility as grid resources via smart charging interfaces.